-While large damage awards are often overturned on appeal, defendants in many states are required to post an appeal bond up to 150% of the damages awarded.
-Such a bond can force a company or industry into bankruptcy.
-35 states have adopted some form of appeal bond reform (see Tort Reform Record: December 2008 at www.atra.org).
+While large damage awards are often overturned on appeal, defendants in many states must post an appeal bond up to 150% of the damages awarded.
+This bond can force a company or industry into bankruptcy.
+38 states have adopted some form of appeal bond reform (see Tort Reform Record: July 2009 at www.atra. org).